Complete guide to audio visual cables

 Considerations: Durability and signal integrity

-When choosing appropriate audio visual cables for your project, there are many important considerations to think about first.
+When choosing appropriate audio-visual cables for your project, there are many important considerations to think about first.
 For instance, your cables should be designed for the environment they’ll be used in.
 Domestic cables typically won’t need any special adjustments, but professional equipment may need to be custom-made to withstand heavier usage and harsher conditions.
-One example of this is the use of audio visual cables for live music performances at festivals; these cables must be able to withstand wind, rain and potential wear and tear from being moved along the ground or trodden on.
+One example of this is the use of audio-visual cables for live music performances at festivals; these cables must be able to withstand wind, rain and potential wear and tear from being moved along the ground or trodden on.
 As a result, cables for outdoor use or use in harsh conditions may need cable enhancements such as cable armouring to improve strength and durability.

 Another key point to consider is the likelihood of electrical interference.
 Again, domestic cables often won’t need enhancements or custom designs because there’s less interference in this setting, but if we return to the example of an outdoor concert, there could be a lot of interference from other equipment and people’s phones.
 One way to customise cables to improve their signal integrity is to apply cable shielding, which involves the application of a fine wire mesh or weave over the cable’s conductors.
 This screen directly reduces electromagnetic interference from internal and external sources to improve the cable’s signal integrity and effectiveness.
 For audio visual cables, this will mean that sounds and images are clear, smooth and not distorted or choppy.
 Plus, the wire screen can also improve the mechanical strength of the cable, which is fantastic for cables in harsh industrial, commercial or outdoor environments.

-However, signal integrity can also be impacted by the length of your audio visual cable.
+However, signal integrity can also be impacted by the length of your audio cables or video connectors.
 The longer your cable is, the further the signal has to travel, leaving the signal more vulnerable to interference and loss of quality.
 This means that cable lengths should be kept as short as reasonably possible for your project – and this can also make cables easier to hide on film and TV sets (in addition to being quicker and easier to install).
 If long cables are needed, you can preserve signal integrity through cable shielding and using a thicker gauge of internal wire, since thicker wires produce less resistance and preserve signals better over longer distances.
 Multicore cables are also a great solution for high-output applications.

 Applications of audio and video cables